Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Evaluation

 \subsection{Threats to Validity}

-All evaluations of LLMs suffer from potential leakage of test data into the LLM's pretraining dataset.
-Overlaps between training and test data result in inaccurate measurements of models' effectiveness that fail to generalize to unseen data.
-We mitigate this risk by using the \wigderson, whose first commit on GitHub is on March 2022, after GPT-4's publicly stated pretraining cutoff date of September 2021.
-Still, we cannot know for certain that \wigderson is not in the GPT-4 pretraining data.
+\looseness-1 All LLM evaluations may suffer from test data leaking into the pretraining dataset, reducing generalizability to unseen data.
+We mitigate this risk by using \wigderson, \bb, and \pnv, whose first GitHub commits are after GPT-4's publicly stated pretraining cutoff date (recall Section~\ref{sec:experimental-setup}).
+We evaluate on 400 theorems, in line with other published work~\cite{wanglego, wang2024proving, thakur2024an}, to mitigate cost.

-Our evaluation required numerous LLM queries, which can be expensive.
-The cost of just the LLM usage for our evaluation, including the ablation studies, exceeded US\$3K.
-To manage this cost, we evaluated on a total of 200 theorems sampled from public benchmarks, which is a typical test set size for such studies~\cite{Chakraborty24}.
-Evaluations on larger datasets provide better confidence that the results generalize.

-While our approach is general and may apply to other proof assistants, such as Isabelle~\cite{Nipkow02} and Lean~\cite{Moura21}, our \tool implementation is specific to the Coq proof assistant, and the results may not generalize to other proof assistants.
-Similarly, we use GPT-4 LLM, and other LLMs may result in higher or lower performance.
+\looseness-1 While our approach is general, our implementation is specific to Coq and uses GPT-4.
+We also evaluate with \gptthree and \claude to show generalizability.
+When evaluating against other LLM-based approaches such as PALM~\cite{Lu24} and Rango~\cite{thompson2025rango}, we give each tool similar resources \eg by running PALM 15x to control for tokens.
+However, \tool and Rango's token consumption is not straightforward to compare, as Rango uses a model with fewer parameters and a different tokenization algorithm.

-Finally, our evaluation only began exploring how external information can aid \tool's proof synthesis and used oracles synthesized using human-written proofs.
-The intent of these oracles is to proxy how a human might interact with \tool, but are too perfect to make any predictions on how an interactive, semi-automated approach may perform.
-More research is necessary to study the effects of incomplete and noisy data, as well as user studies to show the potential impact of real, human-provided partial information.
+\looseness-1 Finally, our evaluation only began exploring how external information can aid \tool's proof synthesis using oracles with access to human-written proofs.
+The intent of these oracles is to proxy how a human might interact with \tool.
+But, their performance does not indicate how an interactive, semi-automated approach may perform.
+More research is necessary to study the effects of incomplete and noisy data, as well as user studies to show the potential impact of real, human-provided information.